theodox/theodox.github.io/pelican/content/pages/course/introduction-to-game-development-with-unity.md

+Title: Introduction to Game Development with Unity
+Slug: course/index
+header_cover: course_bg.jpg
 ![unity editor](http://gamedevlife.com/wp-content/uploads/2011/05/unity3d.jpg)

+>> This course was given in 2013, and some of the informatin is out of date.
+If you spot things that have changed leave a comment on the page so I can at least flag it for future readers

 This is the wiki for the MakerHaus class __Introduction to Game Development With Unity__.
 This is a paper-free version of course notes along with links to important resources and downloadable content.